gpmd/playbook/_posts/pages/2014-02-26-this-is-markdown.md

 permalink: this-is-markdown/
 ---

 This page demonstrates some of [Markdown][1]'s capabilities.

-*<strong>NOTE:</strong> You can also use regular html in your markdown document.*
+It's worth pointing out that you can also use regular [HTML](http://developers.whatwg.org/) in your markdown document.

 ---

 ## Basic formatting

 This is a paragraph, it forms the basic structure of a Markdown document.
 This is some Lorem Ipsum text to pad out the paragraph a bit more.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Nunc vestibulum ornare erat vitae bibendum.
-Integer porttitor purus nec justo faucibus pulvinar.
-Nulla ultrices lectus et viverra imperdiet.

 Paragraphs are separated by a blank line.
 Basic formatting of *italics* and **bold** is supported.